-My intention for 2018 is to read every day, meditate every day, cut back on social media time and be more like Cal Newport who inspires me with his writings on ‘deep work’.
+My intention for 2018 is to read every day, meditate every day, cut back on social media time and be more like Cal Newport who inspires me with his writings on 'deep work'.
 January is a digital detox month and my brain already feels so much clearer.
 I cheated a little bit though and have sent the odd tweet.
-For the most part, though, I have been ‘good’ and spent more time offline with friends and on the phone.
+For the most part, though, I have been 'good' and spent more time offline with friends and on the phone.
 I digress.
 Back to my favourite books listed below.
-Oh, I only read non-fiction so there’s nothing in fiction if that is your thing.
+Oh, I only read non-fiction - so there’s no lists for fiction if that is your thing.

 Your Money or Your Life by Joe Dominguez, Vicki Robin, Monique Tilford and Mark Zaifman

 A very sneaky book...in the sense, that it is non-prescriptive and yet, it gets you to follow some basic steps such as methodologically tracking all your income & expenses, which ultimately leads you to reflect, introspect, get clear and make different decisions with both earning, spending and using money.
 You start seeing money as an exchange of life energy and have a logical way of seeing this- see my post - Frugal is Freedom for more on it.
 Also, if you are interested in FIRE (Financial Independence, Retire Early), this is a good book to read.